 The Secretary shall keep, or cause to be kept, the minutes of all meetings of the Board of Directors and of the Executive Committee.

 The Secretary shall be responsible for maintaining all books, correspondence, committee minutes, Membership lists, paraphernalia, and papers relating to the business of Corporation, except those of the Treasurer.
-Copies of all documents shall be maintained at Corporation’s registered office.
+Copies of all documents shall be maintained at Corporation’s registered office or digitally on drive accessible to Board of Directors.

 The Secretary shall give, or cause to be given, all notices of Board of Directors meetings and other notices required by law or these Bylaws.